mesafoundation/mesa/src/README.md

 * Better disconnection handling

 ### Status
-`@cryb/mesa` has been actively developed since December 2019
+`@cryb/mesa` has been actively developed since mid-2019 internally and was open-sourced in December 2019

 ## Codebase
 The codebase for `@cryb/mesa` is written in JavaScript, utilising TypeScript and Node.js